Anthony-Nolan/Atlas/README.md

 ### **HlaMetadata Dictionary Tests**

 These tests use checked in versions of the allele data we fetch from WMDA.
-Originally they were directly copied from a version of the WMDA data, but to speed up testing, alleles unused in any unit test have been removed from some of the files - as such they should not be considered to be valid representations of the WMDA data.
+Originally they were directly copied from a full version of the WMDA data, but to speed up testing, alleles unused in any unit test have been removed from some of the files - as such they should not be considered to be valid representations of the WMDA data.

 Any new alleles required in testing the HlaMetadata Dictionary should be added, and any no longer used can be removed.